Testosterone and doping

 Anti-doping work in Sweden

-RF (Riksidrottsförbundet) is Sweden’s national anti-doping organisation and is responsible for the anti-doping work in Sweden.
+The Swedish Sports Confederation (RF) is Sweden’s national anti-doping organisation and is responsible for the anti-doping work in Sweden.

-The Swedish doping regulations and anti-doping work is regulated by the global rules of WADC.
+The Swedish doping regulations and anti-doping work are regulated by the global rules of WADC.
 The goal of the anti-doping work is to secure all sports practitioners’ right to partake and compete in sports that are free from doping.

 All members of a sports organisation are subject to RF’s statutes and anti-doping regulations.
 Each individual athlete is responsible for knowing about and following the rules on doping.
 All specialist organisations should have their own anti-doping programs.